Emababy/Emababy/README.md

 # Hi, I'm Ziad Embaby! 👋

 ## About Me
-I'm a Software Engineer, Full Stack Developer, and Cyber Security Engineer with two years of experience in web development and securing websites.
+I'm a Software Engineer & Cybersecurity Analyst with experience in web development and securing websites.
 I'm passionate about crafting robust solutions and ensuring the security of web applications.

 ## Skills
 - **Programming Languages:**